 HEALTH HISTORY REVIEW

-Any student who has had a physical within 12 months, but who is trying out for a sport more than 30 days after the physical has been given, requires re-certification by the school nurse before the start of each sport season.
-All students must return an interval health history/permission form completed within 30 days prior to each sport.
-The re-certification process involves reviewing the athlete’s health record and interview by the school nurse.
-If necessary, the student will be informed of any additional information required prior to authorization of any practice.
-Once this process has been completed, the student is medically eligible for participation.
-No participation in any sport will be authorized without certification by the school nurse.
+Any student who has had a physical within 12 months, requires re-certification by the school nurse before the start of each sport season.
+Parents/guardians must submit a Health History Form on FamilyID during the registration process.
+No participation in any sport will be authorized without certification through FamilyID, which is then approved by the school nurse.
 Participation in more than one sport requires re-certification for each sport.

 A student who has an illness that results in an absence from sport participation for more than five days, or any sports related injury requiring medical care, must be re-certified by physician.
 A return to sports will be authorized when a written medical release from the physician is presented to the school nurse.
 If there are any doubts, concerns or questions, the student may be withheld from participation until approved by the school physician.